moretona/moreton-management-netlify/site/content/_index.md

 blurb:
   heading: Who are you?
   text: >-
-    Andrew has over ten years experience in all aspects of software development, from starting as a hands-on individual contributor to leading diverse teams of developers.
-Now Andrew works with clients to help them navigate the difficult terrain of leading an engineering organisation - whether that be gearing up for a period of rapid growth, or working with a team who are experiencing a period of tricky change.
+    With over ten years experience in software development, from starting as a hands-on individual contributor to leading diverse teams of developers, Andrew Moreton Management has seen it all.
+We've worked with everyone from early stage startups to high growth fintechs and national banks.

-    Outside of the office, Andrew has exercised his passion for coaching and team building by coaching American Football locally in South Wales, enjoying successes as a member of the coaching team at both the University and senior team level.
 intro:
   heading: What we offer
   text: "We can tailor our services to your needs, so get in touch to schedule a